Can Vitamin D Supplement Lower COVID-19 Risk and How?

 There are three types of immunity:

-- Local barriers such as integrity of the skin, mucus membrane, production of mucus, etc.
+- Local barriers such as the integrity of the skin, mucus membrane, production of mucus, etc.

 - Innate Immunity – Immune mechanisms that we are born with.
 It primarily consists of various types of immune cells that directly kill viruses, bacteria, fungi.